Snaacky/thewiki/docs/guides/playback.md

 ### Typesetting

-Most subbed anime will use `.ass` subtitle styling, also known as Aegisub subtitles.
+Most subbed anime will use `.ass` subtitles, allowing for extensive styling and typesetting. *This comes at the cost of additional system resources, though most modern computers, phones, and media servers will not have an issue.*

 While subtitles will show up on most TVs/media players, the typesetting or overlapping dialogue can sometimes be broken when using certain applications. *This is especially a problem with fansubs, where typesetting is used extensively in various areas (e.g. text on a sign, moving scenes).*

 !!!
-[Kodi](https://kodi.tv) does not have this issue and renders `.ass` subtitles properly. *Additionally, the Kodi player is separate from the Kodi media server and is compatible with other media servers, such as [Plex](https://www.plex.tv).*
+Some TVs will have difficulty showing `.ass` subtitles. *We suggest you use an external box, such as Apple TV, Fire TV, or NVIDIA Shield.*
 !!!